Asharalikhan4/Prompt-to-image-generator/README.md

 # QuickPik

-- This is an AI based image generating image app.
+- This is an AI based text/prompt to image generating image app.
 - MERN Stack

 # Frontend